Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Cincinnati has gone over the total once in three home games this year.

-- Cleveland is 1-2 overall, with two wins against the spread, in away games.
+- Away from home, Cleveland has two wins against the spread and is 1-2 overall.

-- This year, in three away games, Cleveland has gone over the total twice.
+- In three road games this season, Cleveland has hit the over twice.

 Powered by Data Skrive.